FOMO: The Fear of Other Morons' Opportunities

 A satirical illustration of a muscular fitness influencer kneeling on a yoga mat, shouting into a smartphone during a livestream, while a volcano erupts behind them, symbolizing performative wellness, attention seeking and self-optimization culture in extreme environments.

-Digital charlatans multiply daily, spawning fully formed from the algorithm, here to sell you transcendence with a checkout button.
+Digital charlatans multiply daily.
+Fully formed.
+Algorithm-born.
+Here to sell transcendence with a checkout button.

 Ali the Aesthetic Doctor teaches “dopamine baseline optimization” by filming himself preparing tea.

-Pradeep, the Tech Bro Buddha, informs you that if you're not leveraging capital and code, you're wasting oxygen.
+Pradeep, the Tech Bro Buddha, explains that if you are not leveraging capital and code, you are wasting oxygen.

 A satirical illustration of an ancient bearded philosopher standing inside a barrel, calmly observing a crowd of modern people shouting and filming him with smartphones, symbolizing timeless cynicism confronting modern attention obsession.